AdoriZahard/hi3er/docs/index.md

 > Click [here](https://rentry.co/thebuttererguide) for more information on how to ER more efficiently.

 ## Update log
+- 2022-27-12: Updated HoH, HC, VK Charged and Sushang with new Video Runs updated for 6.2.
 - 2022-22-12: Updated VK's both Ultimate and Charged Builds.
 - 2022-20-12: Updated HoH's Ultimate and Ballista Builds to 6.2.
 Revisited CN's build.
 - 2022-18-12: Updated every Valkyrie's Load Buffs to current Weather.
 Also updated some builds (Signet Priority mainly and Reccomended Supports)